isomerpages/mindef-dtcareers/pages/terms new.md

 2. We may revise these Terms at any time by updating this page.
 You should visit this page from time to time and review the current Terms because they are binding on you.
 We may modify or discontinue any information or features that form part of this Digital Service at any time, with or without notice to you, and without liability.

-3. Access to this Digital Service.
+3.	<u>Access to this Digital Service</u>.
 The accessibility and operation of this Digital Service relies on technologies outside our control.
 We do not guarantee continuous accessibility or uninterrupted operation of this Digital Service.

-4. Relying on Information.
+4.	<u>Relying on Information</u>.
 We provide this Digital Service as a general information source only and we are not involved in giving professional advice here.
 This Digital Service may not cover all information available on a particular issue.
 Before relying on this Digital Service, you should do your own checks or obtain professional advice on your particular circumstances.

-5. Security.
+5.	<u>Security</u>.
 Where appropriate, we use available technology to protect the security of communications made through this Digital Service.
 However, we do not accept liability for the security, authenticity, integrity or confidentiality of any transactions and other communications made through this Digital Service.

 6. Internet communications may be susceptible to interference or interception by third parties.
 Despite our best efforts, we make no warranties that this Digital Service is free of infection by computer viruses or other unauthorised software.